Winners with Confidence: Discrete Argmin Inference with an Application to Model Selection: Methods

-where is the $i$th LOO empirical mean and $\lambda>0$ is a tuning parameter to be chosen by users.
-Our final algorithm for constructing a confidence set of the argmin indices is formally presented in Algorithm~\ref{algorithm: exp weighting}, which allows both LOO version $V = n$ and fixed fold scheme $V = {\rm constant}$.
+Here $\hat\mu^{(-i)}=(n-1)^{-1}\sum_{j\neq i}X_{j}$ is the $i$-th LOO empirical mean and $\lambda\geq 0$ is a tuning parameter to be chosen by users.
+Our final algorithm for constructing a confidence set of the argmin indices is formally presented in Algorithm~\ref{algorithm: exp weighting}, which allows both LOO version ($V = n$) and finite fold scheme ($V = O(1)$).